-Noah’s ark has become a sort of fairy tale that we tell children, but which is not taken seriously by adults.
-There are story books and toys that depict a small boat overstuffed with animals and smiling people.
+Noah’s ark has become a sort of fairy tale in today’s society that is told to children, but which is not taken seriously.
+There are storybooks and toys that depict a small boat overstuffed with animals and smiling people.
 But this is not a children’s story.
 This is a story of the greatest judgment that the world has yet faced.
 God obliterated millions, perhaps billions, of people from the face of the earth because of their sin.
 It is a historic, true narrative that cannot be made light of.
 Sin had gotten so out of control that it required extermination.
-“The wages of sin is death” (Rom 6:23), and for the first time we see that penalty being enacted in the form of judgment.
+“The wages of sin is death” (Rom 6:23), and for the first time, we see that penalty being enacted in the form of judgment.

 Now it came about, when men began to multiply on the face of the land, and daughters were born to them, 2 that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
 3 Then the LORD said, “My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years.”
 4 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of men, and they bore children to them.
 Those were the mighty men who were of old, men of renown.

-Whichever view one chooses to adopt, the intent of the paragraph is remarkably clear: mankind was enveloped with lust and sexual promiscuity, bringing about a race of ‘fallen ones’ (Nephilim).
+Whichever view one chooses to adopt, the intent of the paragraph is remarkably clear: mankind was indulging in lust and sexual promiscuity, which brought about a race of ‘fallen ones’ (Nephilim).
 There was no lack of sin, and the righteous were almost non-existent.

 5 Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
 6 The LORD was sorry that He had made man on the earth, and He was grieved in His heart.
 7 The LORD said, “I will blot out man whom I have created from the face of the land, from man to animals to creeping things and to birds of the sky; for I am sorry that I have made them.”
 8 But Noah found favor in the eyes of the Lord.